Dividends are paid to shareholders from the profit a company makes. It’s essentially a way of rewarding them for investing in the business.

 Of course, how dividends are paid are just as important as why they’re paid.

 Are dividends irrelevant?

 Some analysts consider dividends irrelevant.
-They argue that shareholders will benefit anyway if profits are reinvested because the share price will rise.
+They argue that shareholders will still benefit if profits are reinvested because the share price will rise.

-Buying dividend-paying investments
+Buying dividend paying investments